manzik/Handwritten-Digit-Recognizer/README.md

 # Handwritten Digit Recognizer

-A neural network (multilayer perceptron) project and library written from scratch and without using any 3rd party libraries for detecting English and Persian handwritten digits from an image.
+A Deep Neural Network project coded from scratch trained to classify English and Persian handwritten digits from image without use of any third-party libraries using C++ and Javascript.

  __Online demo for the neural network's demonstration:__